upnplib/upnplib/docs/README.md

     // * connection succeeds
     // * make blocking succeeds

-## Visibility support
-Visibility Support provides a powerful optimization.
-We use it as described at the [GCC Wiki - Visibility](https://gcc.gnu.org/wiki/Visibility).
-It only belongs to shared libraries.
-Here in short the needed steps configured for this library:
-- Enable Visibility Support on the whole project:

-    set(CMAKE_CXX_VISIBILITY_PRESET hidden)
-    set(CMAKE_VISIBILITY_INLINES_HIDDEN 1)

-    # or only on a target:
-    set_target_properties(upnplib_shared PROPERTIES
-            CXX_VISIBILITY_PRESET hidden
-            VISIBILITY_INLINES_HIDDEN ON)

-- When building a shared library set its compile definitions to `UPNPLIB_SHARED` and `UPNPLIB_EXPORTS`

-    add_library(upnplib_shared SHARED
-            ${UPNPLIB_SOURCE_FILES})
-    target_compile_definitions(upnplib_shared
-            PRIVATE UPNPLIB_SHARED
-            PRIVATE UPNPLIB_EXPORTS)

-- On every executable that uses the shared library set its compile definition to `UPNPLIB_SHARED`

-    add_executable(upnplibInfo_shared
-            ./src/upnplibInfo.cpp)
-    target_compile_definitions(upnplibInfo_shared
-            PRIVATE UPNPLIB_SHARED)
-    target_link_libraries(upnplibInfo_shared
-            PRIVATE upnplib_shared)

-- In your header files, wherever you want an interface or API made public outside the current Dynamic Shared Object, place `UPNPLIB_API` in struct, class and function declarations you wish to make public.
-You should not specify it in the definition of your source files.
-On Microsoft Windows Visual Studio it does not compile with an error.
-You should never do it on templated or static functions because they are defined to be local.

-    UPNPLIB_API int PublicFunc()
-    class UPNPLIB_API PublicClass
-    struct UPNPLIB_API PublicStruct

-- For optimization with using `UPNPLIB_LOCAL` look at the [GCC Wiki - Visibility](https://gcc.gnu.org/wiki/Visibility).
-Usualy private member functions of a class are prefixed with UPNPLIB_LOCAL.

 ## To be thread-safe
 Because it isn't possible in general to test if a software is thread-safe I will ensure this by using recognized methods:
 - [Using data that is not shared between threads](https://softwareengineering.stackexchange.com/a/285942)